Sky-high energy prices are testing what different European states mean by solidarity, writes Catherine Fieschi.

 [Report] This report is a first step towards mapping the climate conversation in Europe.
 The aim is to get a better sense of the various communities and groups that will support the European Green Deal (EGD), as well as understand the types of dissent and counter-mobilisation that will inevitably arise and risk derailing the implementation of the EGD’s main policy objectives.

 [The Guardian - Article by Catherine Fieschi] The president must demonstrate that the secular state – with a subtle dose of multiculturalism – works for them.

-[Column - The World Today, Chatham House] Catherine Fieschi finds mandatory face coverings are dividing the world.
+[The World Today, Chatham House - Column by Catherine Fieschi] Catherine Fieschi finds mandatory face coverings are dividing the world.

-[Article by Catherine Fieschi - The Guardian] Italy’s Salvini and others on the far right could weaponise people’s despair.
+[The Guardian - Article by Catherine Fieschi] Italy’s Salvini and others on the far right could weaponise people’s despair.
 Democratic governments must fight them with transparency.